Gage-BCCA/Gage-BCCA/README.md

 I want to position myself as a software engineer that focuses on security in both Web Applications and binaries/scripts that run on the underlying operating systems.
 I'm on the blue team, and I want to be an expert in detecting and stop bad actors.

+Check out [my website](https://failedalgorithm.com) if you want to see some of my writings on random stuff.

 ## 📘Education
 I'm always in the market to learn something.